Img 0480 - City Of Wabasha

 “Seeing and experiencing the dedication of the crew first-hand makes you realize how vital this service is for our community.
 They are an essential link that ensures that patient at Gundersen St. Elizabeth can access the world-class cardiac care units at Mayo Clinic and in La Crosse.
 They saved my life and now I am getting top level cardiac rehab care with St. Elizabeth’s three times a week,” said Sharon.

-In advance of National EMS Week, the Kennebeck’s have a message for the Wabasha community.
+For National EMS Week, the Kennebecks have a message of thanks to the Wabasha Ambulance Service, Fire, and Police.

 “Wabasha is fortunate to have dedicated ambulance, police, and fire services based right in town.
 These local teams are always ready to respond to emergencies, from medical crises and fires to general calls for assistance, often arriving within minutes.
 To ensure this vital protection remains close at hand, it is essential for our community to support these services in every way possible.”